|

 BENGAL DIET

-GRAIN-FREE DIETS ARE BEST:
+GRAIN-FREE DIETS ARE OFTEN BEST:

 All cats are obligate carnivores,